bbdataviz/bbdataviz/README.md

+---

-### Developer-designer focused on interactive frontend systems, data visualization, and user-centered interfaces.
-Background in Computational Visualistics and Communication Design with a strong interest in transforming complex data into intuitive and engaging experiences through visualization, storytelling, and modern web technologies.
+<em>Developer-designer focused on interactive frontend systems, data visualization, and user-centered interfaces.
+Background in Computational Visualistics and Communication Design with a strong interest in transforming complex data into intuitive and engaging experiences through visualization, storytelling, and modern web technologies.<em>

+---

 ## Interactive frontend systems